moetunes/Nextwm/README.md

 ###Recent Changes
 --------------

-15/1/12
+16/1/12
-	Unfocused windows have an alpha value so can be transparent if e.g. cairo-compmgr is used
+	Lots of things can be changed in the running wm from the rc file e.g. Whether the bar is at the top or bottom font, colours, border width, default mode etc (see the sample rc file).

 ###Status
 ------